zacharyedwardsdowns/chd-node/README.md

 #### Original

-This is a Node.js implementation of the chd shell project: https://github.com/zacharyedwardsdowns/chd
+This is a Node.js implementation of the shell project:<br>https://github.com/zacharyedwardsdowns/chd

 #### Note